Nima-Khodabandelou/Notes/notes.md

 	  private constructor
 	  static getInstance
 ##
-JavaBean:
+- JavaBean:

 	 reusable software component
 	 encapsulates many objs into one in order to access it from multiple places. easy maintenance.
 ##
-RMI (Remote Method Invocation)
+- RMI (Remote Method Invocation)

       for distributed app
       allows obj -> invoke methods on obj in another JVM by stub (for client side) and skeleton

-       stub: for client side

-         outgoing requests are routed through it
+      stub: for client side -> outgoing requests are routed through it.
          tasks:
 		initiates connection
 		writes and transmits (marshals) parameters
 		waits for result.
 		reads (unmarshals) result
 		returns result to caller

-       skeleton: gateway for server side

-         incoming requests routed through it
+       skeleton: gateway for server side -> incoming requests routed through it.
          tasks:
 		reads parameter for remote method
 		invokes method on actual remote obj
 		writes and transmits (marshals) result to caller
       RMI in programs:
 		Create remote interface.
 		Provide implementation of remote interface

-		Compile implementation class and create stub and skeleton using rmic

-		Start registry service by rmiregistry
+		Compile implementation class and create stub and skeleton using rmic Start registry service by rmiregistry
 		Create and start remote app
 		Create and start client app
 		HTTP-tunneling:

-	         doesn't need setup to work within firewall

-		 handles HTTP through proxy servers
+	         doesn't need setup to work within firewall handles HTTP through proxy servers
 		 not allow outbound TCP
 ##
-JRMP (Java Remote Method Protocol):
+- JRMP (Java Remote Method Protocol):

  Java-specific

- stream-based protocol -> looks up and refers to remote objs

- requires both client and server to use objs

- wire level -> runs under RMI and over TCP/IP
+ stream-based protocol -> looks up and refers to remote objs requires both client and server to use objs wire level -> runs under RMI and over TCP/IP
 ##
-Multitasking
+- Multitasking

      to utilize CPU

-     Process-based Multitasking (Multiprocessing) ->

-       an address for each process in memory

-     Thread-based Multitasking (Multithreading) ->

-       same address space for threads
+     Process-based Multitasking (Multiprocessing) -> an address for each process in memory Thread-based Multitasking (Multithreading) -> same address space for threads
 ##
-Multithreading
+- Multithreading

+      thread:
-      thread: lightweight sub-process
+         lightweight sub-process
          smallest unit of processing
       multithreading better than multiprocessing:
         threads use shared memory area
         context-switching between threads takes less time than process
       Advantages:
          threads are independent
          no user block

-         doesn't affect other threads in case of exception
+         doesn't affect other threads in case of exception saves time

-         saves time
 ##
-threads:
+- threads:

-      Life cycle of a Thread (Thread States)
+      Life cycle of a Thread (Thread States):
         New: thread created -> new state -> code not run yet

-        Active: start() -> two states within: runnable and running

-        ready to run thread moved to runnable state -> time to run <- thread scheduler

-      fixed time to each thread -> time over -> voluntarily gives up CPU to other thread

-      threads wait for their turn to run
+        Active: start() -> two states within: runnable and running ready to run thread moved to runnable state -> time to run <- thread scheduler fixed time to each thread -> time over -> voluntarily gives up CPU to other thread threads wait for their turn to run
       Blocked/ Waiting <->  thread inactive
       two ways to create a thread:
         Thread class:
            provide constructors/methods to create
            perform operations on a thread.
         extends obj class and implements Runnable interface.

       Commonly used Constructors:
 		Thread()
 		Thread(String name)
 		Thread(Runnable r)
 		Thread(Runnable r,String name)
 ##
-Synchronization:
+- Synchronization:

- control access of multiple threads to any shared resource To prevent

-  thread interference

-  consistency problem

- allows only one thread to be executed at a time
+ control access of multiple threads to any shared resource To prevent: thread interference consistency problem allows only one thread to be executed at a time
  ways:
   	synchronized method
   	synchronized block
     	for specific resource of method
 		scope is smaller than method

-	static synchronization:

- synchronized static method -> lock will on class not obj

- notify(): unblock waiting thread

- notifyAll(): unblock all threads in waiting state
+	static synchronization:	synchronized static method -> lock will on class not obj notify(): unblock waiting thread notifyAll(): unblock all threads in waiting state
 ##
+- Deadlock
-Deadlock: every thread waiting for resource held by some other waiting thread ->
-          Neither of thread executes nor gets chance to execute -> code breaks

-detect deadlock: run code on cmd -> collect Thread Dump, possible deadlock message
+	every thread waiting for resource held by some other waiting thread -> Neither of thread executes nor gets chance to execute -> code breaks detect deadlock: run code on cmd -> collect Thread Dump, possible deadlock message avoid deadlock:

-avoid deadlock:

-	no Nested lock: when provide locks to threads to give one lock to only one thread at     particular time

-	no unnecessary locks
+		no Nested lock: when provide locks to threads to give one lock to only one thread at particular time no unnecessary locks
 	Use thread join: wait for thread until another thread finishes
 ##
+-  thread-safe class

-method/class used by multiple threads at time without any race condition -> class is thread-safe
+       method/class used by multiple threads at time without any race condition
 	 ways:
 		Synchronization
 		Volatile keyword
 		ock based mechanism
 		atomic wrapper classes
 ##
-Java Thread pool
+- Java Thread pool

- threads group, supervised by service provider, waiting for task

- size depends on number of threads kept at reserve
+ threads group, supervised by service provider, waiting for task size depends on number of threads kept at reserve
  advantages:
   performance
   stability
 ##
-Concurrency:

- Executor Interface to execute new task
+- Concurrency: Executor Interface to execute new task
 ##
-BlockingQueue subinterface: for operations
+- BlockingQueue subinterface: for operations
 ##
-Callable interface can but Runnable can't: return result throw checked exception
+- Callable interface can but Runnable can't: return result throw checked exception
 ##
-Atomic action:
+- Atomic action:

  operation in a single unit of task without interference of other operations cannot be stopped between task
  Once started it fill stop after the completion of task
  examples: reads and writes operation for the primitive variable (except long and double)
 ##
-java.util.concurrent.locks.Lock pros over synchronized block: guarantee of sequence in which waiting thread given access timeout option if lock not granted Lock()/Unlock()/... can be called in different methods
+- java.util.concurrent.locks.Lock pros over synchronized block:

+ guarantee of sequence in which waiting thread given access timeout option if lock not granted Lock()/Unlock()/... can be called in different methods
 ##
-ExecutorService subinterface -> to managee lifecycle
+- ExecutorService subinterface -> to managee lifecycle
 ##
-Asynchronous Programming: one job completed by multiple threads -> maximum usability
+- Asynchronous Programming: one job completed by multiple threads -> maximum usability
 ##
-Java Future interface: result of concurrent process
+- Java Future interface: result of concurrent process
 ##
-Array/Collection:
+- Array/Collection:

  store refs
  manipulate data
  Arrays: fixed size, store homogeneous, no ready-made methods
  Collections: variable size, heterogeneous, readymade methods
 ##
+- Comparisons

-1)	ArrayList not synchronized.
-Vector: synchronized.
+ArrayList not synchronized.
+Vector is synchronized.

-2)	ArrayList not a legacy class.
-Vector: legacy class.
+ArrayList is not a legacy class.
+Vector is legacy class.

-3)	ArrayList increases its size by 50% of the array size.
+ArrayList increases its size by 50% of the array size.
 Vector increases its size by doubling the array size.

-4)	ArrayList not ?thread-safe? as not synchronized.
-	Vector list thread-safe as it's every method is synchronized.
+ArrayList not thread-safe as not synchronized.
+Vector is thread-safe as it's every method is synchronized.

-##
-1)	ArrayList uses a dynamic array.
+ArrayList uses a dynamic array.
 LinkedList uses a doubly linked list.

-2)	ArrayList not efficient for manipulation because too much is required.
+ArrayList not efficient for manipulation because too much is required.
 LinkedList efficient for manipulation.

-3)	ArrayList better to store and fetch data.
+ArrayList better to store and fetch data.
 LinkedList better to manipulate data.

-4)	ArrayList provides random access.
+ArrayList provides random access.
 LinkedList does not provide random access.

-5)	ArrayList takes less memory overhead as it stores only obj LinkedList takes more memory overhead as it stores obj and address
+ArrayList takes less memory overhead as it stores only obj.
+LinkedList takes more memory overhead as it stores obj and address

-##
-1)	Iterator traverses elements in forward direction only.
+Iterator traverses elements in forward direction only.
 ListIterator traverses elements in backward and forward directions both.

-2)	Iterator can be used in List, Set, and Queue.
+Iterator can be used in List, Set, and Queue.
 ListIterator can be used in List only.

-3)	Iterator can only perform remove operation while traversing collection.
-	ListIterator can perform add, remove, and
-     set operation while traversing collection.
+Iterator can only perform remove operation while traversing collection.
+ListIterator can perform add, remove, and set operation while traversing collection.

-1)	Iterator traverse legacy and non-legacy elements.
+Iterator traverse legacy and non-legacy elements.
 Enumeration traverse only legacy elements.

-2)	Iterator is fail-fast.
+Iterator is fail-fast.
 Enumeration is not fail-fast.

-3)	Iterator is slower than Enumeration.
+Iterator is slower than Enumeration.
 Enumeration is faster than Iterator.

-4)	Iterator can perform remove operation while traversing collection.
-	The Enumeration can perform only traverse operation on collection.
+Iterator can perform remove operation while traversing collection.
+Enumeration can perform only traverse operation on collection.

-##
-List contain duplicate elements
+List contains duplicate elements.

-List is ordered collection maintains insertion order

-List contains single legacy class which is Vector class whereas Set interface does not have any legacy class.
+List is ordered collection maintains insertion order List contains single legacy class which is Vector class whereas Set interface does not have any legacy class.
 List allow n number of null values whereas Set only allows single null value.
-##

 HashSet maintains no order, TreeSet maintains ascending order.
 HashSet impended by hash table, TreeSet implemented by Tree structure.
 HashSet performs faster than TreeSet.
 HashSet backed by HashMap, TreeSet backed by TreeMap.
-##

 Set contains values only, Map contains key and values.
 Set contains unique values, Map contain unique Keys with duplicate values.
 Set holds single number of null value, Map include single null key with n number of null values.
-##

 HashSet contains only values whereas HashMap includes entry (key, value).
 HashSet can iterate, HashMap needs to convert into Set to iterate.
 HashSet implements Set, HashMap implements Map
 HashSet no duplicate value, HashMap contain duplicate values with unique keys.
 HashSet contains only single number of null value whereas HashMap hold single null key with n number of null values.
-##

 HashMap maintains no order, TreeMap maintains ascending order.

-HashMap implemented by hash table, TreeMap implemented by Tree

-HashMap sorted by Key or value, TreeMap sorted by Key.
+HashMap implemented by hash table, TreeMap implemented by Tree HashMap sorted by Key or value, TreeMap sorted by Key.
 HashMap contain null key with multiple null values, TreeMap cannot hold null key but can have multiple null values.

-##
-1)	HashMap not synchronized.
+HashMap not synchronized.
 Hashtable synchronized.

-2)	HashMap contain one null key and multiple null values.
+HashMap contain one null key and multiple null values.
 Hashtable cannot contain any null key or null value.

-3)	HashMap not thread-safe -> useful for non-threaded apps.
+HashMap not thread-safe -> useful for non-threaded apps.
 Hashtable is thread-safe, and it can be shared between various threads.

-4)	HashMap inherits AbstractMap class,	Hashtable inherits Dictionary class.
+HashMap inherits AbstractMap class, Hashtable inherits Dictionary class.
-##

 Collection is interface, Collections is class.
 Collection -> List, Set, Queue.
 Collections -> sort and synchronize collection elements.
-##

 hashCode() -> same integer if two keys by calling equals() are identical.
-##

 possible that two hash code numbers have different or same keys
-##

 equals() -> override to check objs based on property.
-##

 synchronize List, Set and Map by Collections
 ##
-generic collection:
+- generic collection:

- not need typecasting if using generic class

- type-safe

- checked at compile time

- makes code bug detectable at compile time -> more stable code
+ not need typecasting if using generic class type-safe checked at compile time makes code bug detectable at compile time -> more stable code
 ##
+- hash-collision

-hash-collision: Two keys with same hash value
+   Two keys with same hash value
+   to avoid:

- to avoid -> keep Two separate entries in a single hash bucket
+      keep Two separate entries in a single hash bucket Separate Chaining

-             Separate Chaining

       Open Addressing
 ##
-Dictionary: key-value pairs.
+- Dictionary: key-value pairs.
 ##
-load factor default size: 0.75. default capacity: initial capacity * load factor
+- Fail-fast iterator:
+     throws ConcurrentmodificationException in case of structural modification not require any extra space in memory.
 ##
-Fail-fast iterator: throws ConcurrentmodificationException in case of structural modification
-                    not require any extra space in memory.
+- unmodifiableCollection() -> make Java ArrayList Read-Only
 ##
-unmodifiableCollection() -> make Java ArrayList Read-Only
-##
-remove duplicates from ArrayList:
+- remove duplicates from ArrayList

- by HashSet: not preserve insertion order.
+      by HashSet: not preserve insertion order
       by LinkedHashSet: maintain insertion order
 ##
-ex: sort ArrayList in descending order:
-##
-synchronize ArrayList:
+synchronize ArrayList

  Using Collections.synchronizedList()
  Using CopyOnWriteArrayList<T>